-Life-sentenced prisoners often experience differential treatment and worse conditions of detention than other categories of prisoners.
+Life-sentenced people often experience differential treatment and worse conditions of detention than other categories of detainees.
 This includes: solitary confinement or semi-isolation for long and indeterminate periods of time; inadequate living facilities; imprisonment under a high-security regime based on the nature of the sentence rather than on an individual risk assessment; excessive use of handcuffing or other disciplinary measures; limited visitation entitlements; and exclusion from education and rehabilitation programmes.

 Countries that abolish the death penalty tend to not only replace capital punishment with life imprisonment without parole, but at the same time widen the array of offences which carry this maximum sentence.

 Despite increased recognition of human rights concerns around the use of life imprisonment, there are few international standards which regulate its use.
 The Convention on the Rights of the Child (CRC) prohibits the application of life imprisonment without parole to juveniles below the age of 18.
 The International Covenant on Civil and Political Rights (ICCPR) states that the purpose of the prison system is the ‘reformation and social rehabilitation’, indicating that every person sentenced to prison should have the opportunity to be rehabilitated back into society and lead law-abiding and self-supporting lives.
 Even under the Rome Statute, which provides for the gravest offences within the jurisdiction of the International Criminal Court– war crimes, crimes against humanity and genocide – life sentences must be reviewed after 25 years.